NashTech-Labs/parser-generator-plugin/README.md

 1) compileParserSource : Compile java sources from $outputDirectory and project build's javaSource into $outputJar

-2) generateParserSource : Create java sources from templates in $outputTemplateDirectory from $outputDirectory
+2) generateParserSource : Create java sources from templates in $outputTemplateDirectory in $outputDirectory

 3) generateParserTemplate : Create templates files from $codegenDirectory into $outputTemplateDirectory.